janaabuasbeh/sanic/README.md

 Number of lines of code and the tool used to count it:

 The tool that we used is Lizard which was obtained from the gitbook.
-The tool “pip install lizard” was used to download Lizard and then “python lizard.py” was executed.
-The number of lines of code is 50156 nLOC which can be represented as 50.156 KLOC.
+The tool “*pip install lizard*” was used to download Lizard and then “*python lizard.py*” was executed.
+The number of lines of code is **50156 nLOC** which can be represented as **50.156 KLOC**.

-Programming language: Python
+Programming language: **Python**